Religion in Russia: Islam

 Islam is the second largest religion in Russia after Orthodox Christianity.
 It is the historically dominant religion among some Caucasian ethnic groups (notably the Chechens, the Ingush and the Adyghe), and some Turkic peoples (notably the Tatars and the Bashkirs).

+In accordance with some reference books, Islam is professed by about 19% of Russia's believers in the mid-1990s.
 In the 2012 Arena Atlas survey, Muslims in Russia were 9,400,000 or 6.5% of the total population.
 However, the Arena Atlas did not survey the populations of two federal subjects with Islamic majorities which together had a population of nearly 2 million, namely Chechnya and Ingushetia, thus the total number of Muslims may be slightly larger.
-The Muslim community in Russia continues to grow, having reached 25 million in 2018, according to the grand mufti of Russia, Sheikh Rawil Gaynetdin.
 Among these Muslims, 6,700,000 or 4.6% of the total population of Russia were not affiliated with any Islamic schools and branches.
 This is mainly because it is not essential for Muslims to be affiliated with any specific sect or organisation.
 Those who are unaffiliated are mostly Sunni Muslims.
-These unaffiliated Muslims constitute significant percentages of over 10% in Kabardino-Balkaria (50%), Bashkortostan (60%), Karachay-Cherkessia (50%), Tatarstan (52%), Dagestan (36%), Yamalia (13%), Orenburg Oblast (11%), Adygea (23%) and Astrakhan Oblast (11%).
+These unaffiliated Muslims constitute significant percentages of over 10% in Kabardino-Balkaria (50%), Bashkortostan (54%), Karachay-Cherkessia (50%), Tatarstan (51%), Dagestan (36%), Yamalia (13%), Orenburg Oblast (11%), Adygea (23%) and Astrakhan Oblast (11%).
 Most of the regions of Siberia have an unaffiliated Muslim population of 1% to 2%.

 Sunni Islam was the religion of 2,400,000 of the Muslims, or 1.6% of the total population of Russia.
 It had significant following of more than 10% of the population only in Dagestan (60%) and Karachay-Cherkessia (13%).
 Percentages higher than 2% are found in Kabardino-Balkaria (10%), Yugra (Khantia-Mansia) (5%), Yamalia (4%), Astrakhan Oblast (3%), Chelyabinsk Oblast (3%) and Tyumen Oblast (2%).
 Yakutia had a population of Sunnis ranging between 1% and 2%.
 Many other federal subjects had a Muslim population of 0.1% to 0.9%.
 Shia Islam, otherwise, was a branch of 300,000 people, or 0.2% of the total population of Russia.
 It was primarily represented in Dagestan (2%), Adygea (1%), Karachay-Cherkessia (1%), Kabardino-Balkaria (1%), Novgorod Oblast (1%), Penza Oblast (1%), Tatarstan (1%) and Yugra (1%).